FusionAuth/fusionauth-site/site/_posts/2023-02-10-nextjs-single-sign-on.md

 $ pnpm dev
 ```

-Browse to [localhost:3000](http://localhost:3000) and click the _" Log in"_ button, where you'll be taken to a page with only a _" Sign in with FusionAuth"_ button.
+Browse to [localhost:3000](http://localhost:3000) and click the _"Log in"_ button, where you'll be taken to a page with only a _"Sign in with FusionAuth"_ button.
 When clicking it, you should be redirected to your FusionAuth login screen.
-After entering the correct username and password (created when you set up FusionAuth), you arrive back at your Next.js application home screen, with your email address displayed and a _" Log out"_ button.
+After entering the correct username and password (created when you set up FusionAuth), you arrive back at your Next.js application home screen, with your email address displayed and a _"Log out"_ button.